Ana's sewing spotlight

 How long have you been sewing, and would you describe yourself as a novice, beginner, intermediate, or advanced seamstress?

-I learnt to sew as a child, but I've been sewing clothes for myself for about 5 years.
-I would describe myself as intermediate, because while I think I can still improve a lot and learn a lot of new things.
+I learned to sew as a child, but I've been sewing clothes for myself for about five years.
+I would describe myself as intermediate because while I think I can still improve a lot and learn a lot of new things.

 What type of fabric did you use for this creation?
-Is there a fabric that would have been more suitable?
+Is there a type of fabric that would have been more suitable?

 For my Roxanne dress, I used a black polka dot viscose as main fabric and a blue cotton for the collar and yoke.
-The viscose gets wrinkled super fast and it was a bit slippery to work with and the cotton was a bit bulky for the pleated collar, but I love how they look together and I'm very happy with the dress.
-I'll definitely keep in mind the bulkiness of the fabric for the next time I sew this collar, though.
+The viscose gets wrinkled super fast, and it was a bit slippery to handle.
+The cotton was a bit bulky for the pleated collar, but I love how they look together, and I'm very happy with the dress.
+I'll keep in mind the bulkiness of the fabric for the next time I sew this collar, though.